Rosemarie DiBiase, PhD

 Associate Professor, PsychologySend a Message

 In the most general terms, I am interested in how individual characteristics and contexts transact over time to influence both normal and abnormal developmental.
-My work has been primarily in the areas of social and emotional development with the overarching theme of my research being exploration of how constitutional characteristics, like temperament and self-regulation, in conjunction with specific environments are predictive of developmental outcomes.
+My work has been primarily in the areas of social and emotional development with the overarching theme of my research being exploration of how constitutional characteristics, like temperament and self-regulation, in conjunction with specific environments, are predictive of developmental outcomes.
 In past work, I have looked at how infant temperament, attachment, and heart rate variability predicted later emotional development.
-My more recent work has focused on older at risk children, looking at how temperament (self-regulatory behavior), culture, and family relationships can be used to predict feelings of self-competence and behavior problems.
+My more recent work has focused on older at-risk children, looking at how temperament (self-regulatory behavior), culture, SES, and family relationships can be used to predict feelings of self-competence and behavior problems.
 Currently, I am working on a large longitudinal study with preschoolers attending Head Start that expands on these themes and in addition, looks at ways in which economically disadvantaged minority and non-minority children differ from their non-disadvantaged counterparts in both cognitive and socioemotional development.
-In the future I plan to extend my work to adolescents to examine how temperament, mental health and parental relations, among other things, influence successful and unsuccessful transition to college life.
+In the future I plan to extend my work by incorporating data from large longitudinal databases.

 Publications & Presentations